maliqtaylor/tetris-with-dom/README.md

 ---
 * Users should be able to click on a button to play/pause the game.

-* Once the game starts radomized Tetris pieces should fall from the top of the game board.
+* Once the game starts randomized Tetris pieces should fall from the top of the game board.

 * A Tetris piece should become settled once it falls to the 'bottom' of the game board or falls onto another settle piece.